byzheng/my-website/content/authors/bangyou-zheng/_index.md

 He works in Crop Adaptation and Modelling team.
 The team deploys skills in physiology, phenomics, data management and decision systems to deliver innovations in crop yield.

-Opinions are own own.
+Opinions are my own.
 Posts are not an endorsement.